Newbury Building Society

 5. If you have deliberately or with gross negligence failed to comply with your obligations in relation to security details or your passbook or any other personalised security features relating to your account, you may be liable for all losses relating to transactions up to the date you notify us in accordance with Condition 6.

 6. Subject to Conditions 13.4 and 13.5, you will not be liable for losses resulting from unauthorised transactions arising from the use of a lost or stolen passbook or misuse of your online security details.
-However, you will be liable for all losses if we are able to prove that you have acted fraudulently or where you have failed to keep your passbook or online security details safe as detailed in section 6 of these terms and conditions.
+However, you will be liable for all losses if we are able to prove that you have acted fraudulently or where you have failed to keep your passbook or online security details safe as

 8. If we make a refund and then discover that you did authorise the transaction or are otherwise liable, we may reverse the refund.
 We will notify you before we do this.